 CVA — Yeah, they do.
 And it’s so unfortunate that oil has risen to the king of fine art, whereas it seems the water mediums have been like stepchildren sometimes.

 Mike —There is a movement in the art community for more of a presence of gouache right now, I’ve noticed that way more people are using it nowadays.
 There was always a movement for watercolorists, right?
 That was always there.
 But now gouache has risen to the surface.
 At one point, people back in the day were using gouache primarily for commercial art.
 Commercial artists or background painters were using it, but they weren’t using it in fine art.
 They didn’t use it in galleries.
 Once in a while, you might find it… I know Edgar Payne had a few Gouache paintings out there.
 Thomas Moran also used white gouache with his watercolors to do field studies, but not too many people were really saying, “Here’s a framed, finished painting in Gouache.

 Painting the Galaxies

-CVA — I looked up your current exhibit online at Gallery Nucleus, the exhibit featuring new nocturn paintings.
+CVA — I looked up your recent exhibit online at Gallery Nucleus, the exhibit featuring new nocturn paintings.
 What a beautiful show that was.